Hopkins County, Texas: Education

 Additionally, nearby Paris Junior College and East Texas A&M University provide post-secondary education.

 Media

 KSST AM 1230 and Suddenlink Cable Channel 18 serve Hopkins County from Sulphur Springs.
 Hopkins County is part of the Dallas/Fort Worth DMA.
-The county is served by one newspaper, the Sulphur Springs News-Telegram, part of Moser Community Media.
+The county is served by one newspaper, the Sulphur Springs News-Telegram, part of Times Media Group.
 Local media outlets are: KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, and KFWD-TV.
 Other nearby stations that provide coverage for Hopkins County are from the Tyler/Longview/Jacksonville market and they include: KLTV-TV, KYTX-TV, KFXK-TV, KCEB-TV, and KETK-TV.
 In the City of Sulphur Springs Suddenlink Communications continues to offer KLTV-TV, KYTX-TV, and KETK-TV on its Cable Television services for the area.

+Politics

+Hopkins County is located within District 2 of the Texas House of Representatives.
+Hopkins County is located within District 1 of the Texas Senate.